axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/spinner/README.md

 # Spinner

-Adds a loading spinner that can be used while something is loading
+Adds a loading spinner that can be used while something is loading.

 ```bash
 npm install @axa-ch/spinner